A Comprehensive Multipolar Theory for Periodic Metasurfaces

-This paper provides robust and accessible equations to calculate the amplitudes of all propagating diffraction orders from a 2D lattice decorated with identical but otherwise arbitrarily shaped particles.
-We provided explicit expressions in both a Cartesian and a spherical basis up to the octupolar order.
+This paper provides exact, robust, and accessible equations to calculate the amplitudes of all propagating diffraction orders from a 2D lattice decorated with identical but otherwise arbitrarily shaped particles.
+We provided explicit expressions in both Cartesian and spherical bases up to the octupolar order.
 By utilizing the polarizability/T matrix of the individual particles and the lattice coefficients, we calculated the effective polarizability/T matrix of the particles.
-The proposed formulas enable the explicit calculation of the amplitudes of all propagating diffraction orders, besides the primary one.
+Besides the primary one, the proposed formulas enable the explicit calculation of the amplitudes of all propagating diffraction orders.
 In addition, tools for the convenient transformation of the two equivalent bases are also provided.
-Although the main manuscript is focused on the Cartesian basis, the supplementary information provides complementary graphs in the spherical basis.
+Although the main manuscript is focused on the Cartesian basis, the supplementary information provides complimentary graphs on the spherical basis.

 We investigated the impact of the lattice and that of the decorating particle on the optical response of the metasurfaces.
 Our analytical framework constitutes an extraordinary tool to disentangle the individual impact.
-For this purpose, we have introduced the coupling matrix of a 2D lattice and explored it explicitly for ordinary square and hexagonal lattices.
+For this purpose, we have introduced the coupling matrix of a 2D lattice and explored it explicitly for square and hexagonal lattices.
 Moreover, based on the defined bases, symmetries of polarizability and T matrix of isotropic, anisotropic, and helical objects were investigated.
 Stemming from the symmetry-protected zeros of the particle's polarizability and the lattice' coupling matrix in the Cartesian basis, we introduced simplified, efficient, and closed-form analytical formulas, which we used to conveniently design and explore three contemporary metasurface applications, namely a fully-diffracting metagrating, a polarization filter, and a Huygens' metasurface.

 The authors hope that the techniques proposed herein will allow physicists and engineers to conduct investigations related to metasurface phenomena and propose novel photonic designs.
 Our comprehensive multipolar theory not only paves the way for further exploration of the rich physics of metasurfaces but also enables a paradigm shift in designing next-generation optical devices.
 As far as further endeavors are concerned, the presented work could be expanded to incorporate evanescent modes from the 2D arrays and extract more analytical expressions from the existing general equations for on-demand, specific metasurface applications.